sambarnes/alchemy/README.md

 Commands:
-  burn          Burn FCT for pFCT get-balances  Get a list of all balances for the given address run           Main entry point for the node, grades mining records and finds factoid burns
+  burn          Burn FCT for pFCT get-balances  Get a list of all balances for the given address get-winners   Get winning records at the given block height run           Main entry point for the node
 ```

 ### Running the Grader